leonardoraele/godot-gdirector/README.md

 ## Feature Roadmap

-#### Position Controllers
+#### Camera Position Nodes
-- [X] FollowPositionController
+- [X] FollowPosition
-- [ ] FramingPositionController <!-- Add option to select wether the controller should change the camera's local XY position, local Z position, a set global plane, or FOV to accomodate the framed target; or a combination of the three in set weights -->
+- [ ] FramingConstraint <!-- Add option to select wether the controller should change the camera's local XY position, local Z position, a set global plane, or FOV to accomodate the framed target; or a combination of the three in set weights -->
-- [X] OrbitalPositionController
+- [X] OrbitalMovement
-- [ ] PathTrackPositionController <!-- Moves the camera in a Path3D while trying to follow a target node without leaving the path -->
+- [ ] FollowAlongPath <!-- Tries to follow a target node while moving the camera only within a Path3D. -->
-- [X] PathFollowPositionController <!-- Uses a PathFollow node to move the camera through a Path3D -->
-- [ ] PathConstraintController <!-- Forces the camera to remain in a Path3D.
-If it leaves the Path3D (probably caused by another controller), moves it back to the track. -->
+- [ ] AreaConstraint <!-- Forces the camera to remain inside an Area3D -->
-- [ ] BouncePositionController
+- [ ] FreeRoam
+- [ ] Noise <!-- I think two 1D perlim noises applied to each axis should do -->
-- [ ] PlayerInputPositionController
+- [ ] Bounce
-- [ ] AreaConstraintController <!-- Forces the camera to remain inside an Area3D -->
+- [ ] ObstacleAvoidance <!-- Perform raycasts at angles and pivot the camera around obstacles to avoid breaking LOS—pivot toward the obstacle's normal -->

-#### Look Direction Controllers
+- [ ] ClipPrevention <!-- Prevents the camera from clipping through walls or other obstacles.
+The proposed solution is to add an invisible spherical rigidbody that follow the camera.
+Every physics frame, it moves toward the camera as much as possible, then sets the camera position to it's position.
+It should also slide alongside the wall to prevent hard snaps while the camera moves behind the wall. -->

+#### Camera Rotation Nodes
-- [X] LookAtTargetController
+- [X] LookAtTarget
-- [ ] LookAtGroupController <!-- Create option to look at dynamic groups (node groups) -->
+- [ ] LookAtGroup <!-- Create option to look at dynamic groups (node groups) -->
-- [ ] LookAtPathController <!-- Contains the look to a Path3D, looking to the closest point in the Path3D to a follow target -->
-- [X] MimicRotationController
+- [X] MimicRotation
-- [ ] PlayerInputLookController
-- [ ] TiltController
+- [ ] FreeLook

-#### Priority Controllers <!-- Each priority controller should have a blend mode (either Add, Sub, or Override) -->
+#### Prioritization Nodes <!-- Each priority controller should have a blend mode (either Add, Sub, or Override) -->
-- [X] FramingPriorityController
+- [X] FramingPriority
-- [X] ProximityPriorityController <!-- Controls priority by multiplying the distance between two targets by a set factor and base values -->
+- [X] ProximityPriority <!-- Controls priority by multiplying the distance between two targets by a set factor and base values -->
-- [X] LineOfSightPriorityController
+- [X] LineOfSightPriority
-- [ ] NodeCountPriorityController <!-- Controls priority by counting the number of nodes on the scene with a specific group -->
+- [ ] NodeCountPriority <!-- Controls priority by counting the number of nodes on the scene with a specific group -->
-- [ ] PlayerInputPriorityController <!-- Adds priority when the player enters camera-control inputs; and reduce priority later after a delay -->
-- [ ] VelocityBasedPriorityController <!-- This controller compares the camera's position between this and the previous frame to set priority -->
+- [ ] VelocityBasedPriority <!-- This controller compares the camera's position between this and the previous frame to set priority -->

-#### Transition Controllers
-- [ ] TransitionController
+- [ ] PlayerInputPriority <!-- Adds priority when the player enters camera-control inputs; and reduce priority later after a delay -->

 #### Other
-- [ ] PreemptiveObstacleAvoidanceController <!-- Perform raycasts at angles and pivot the camera around obstacles to avoid breaking LOS—pivot toward the obstacle's normal -->
-- [ ] CollisionController <!-- Add collisiton detection to the VCam—basically, it's a Rigidbody that moves from the follow target to the VCam and, when it can't, moves the VCam toward it.
-Alternativelly, it could be a ray cast -->
-- [ ] DynamicCameraDistanceController <!-- Pulls the camera toward closer to the player through an obstacle to prevent breaking LOS  -->
-- [ ] NoiseController <!-- I think two 1D perlim noise, applied to each axis should do -->
+- [X] CameraTransition
 - [ ] BlendedVirtualCamera <!-- A VCam whose position and rotation are derived from other cameras and a slider control -->
-- [ ] ScreenShakeController
+- [ ] CameraSettings